UkrainianMindustry/bundle-properties-util/README.md

 `pip install hjson`

-To use just run main.py and it will ask you to put mod directory.
+To use just run "main.py", and it will ask you to put mod directory.
 Put it, example:

 put json mod directory: `C://Users/user/desktop/mods/mod`

-and hit enter, then if all is correct it will run thru all files and return:
+then hit enter, then if all is correct it will run through all files and return:

 Successful created C:\Users\user\desktop\mods\mod\bundles\bundle_new.properties